COLQUITT ELECTRIC MEMBERSHIP CORPORATION

 (f) Keep on file at all times a complete copy of the Articles of Incorporation and Bylaws of the Cooperative containing all amendments thereto, which copy shall always be open to the inspection of any member, and, at the expense of the Cooperative, furnish a copy of the Bylaws and of all amendments thereto to each member; and

-(g) Attest the signature of the President on all documents which shall require same; and
+(g) Attest the signature of the Chairman on all documents which shall require same; and

 (h) In general, perform all duties incident to the office of Secretary and such other duties as from time to time may be assigned to him by the Board of Directors.